klumw/copper-examples/copper-prometheus/README.md

 ========
 This example shows how to measure and store copper related time-series data with prometheus.

-The following data can be measured:
+The following copper metrics are available:
 - Dequeue count
 - Error count
 - Finished count